csci4707-umn/lab-book/src/machine.md

-# Connect to CSE UNIX machines
+# Connect to CSE Lab machines

-All projects should be able to run on any CSE UNIX/Linux machines.
+All projects should be able to run on any CSE UNIX/Linux lab machines.

 You should have an active CSE Labs Account and be able to connect to the machines.
 If not, please connect TA **ASAP**.